-The robust KitchenAid Artisan stand mixer outdid the other mixers we tested, despite steep competition.
+The robust KitchenAid Artisan stand mixer outdid the other mixers we tested for performance, despite steep competition.
 This is a tilt-head mixer, so you simply tip the head back to get to the generously large 5-quart stainless steel mixing bowl.

 For all-around value with an acceptable price tag, the Cuisinart Precision Master stand mixer is a great choice.
 Its powerful motor can handle two loaves of wet, heavy bread dough, and it does a fine job of blending cookie dough and whipping egg whites.

 In our bread test, the Cuisinart kneaded two loaves of dough in 10 minutes with no trouble at all.
 It did a fine job on cookie dough, incorporating all ingredients quickly and well, and when we added chocolate chips, they blended in nicely.
 And it aced our whipped egg whites test.
 It is equipped with 12 power settings and on the highest one you get some serious energy for aerating things like egg whites or whipping cream.